dkager3/SCRINT/README.md

 13. '~'  :  End File

 ## Screw Syntax
 Screw's syntax is similar to Brainf\*\*k.
-You have to have a tilda (~) at the end of your program and commenting is done with a semi-colon (;).
+You must have a tilda (~) at the end of your program and commenting is done with a semi-colon (;).
 For examples of Screw, you can check out the .scw files that I uploaded.

 ## Screw Features
 - Screw has a new feature known as "cell dump".
 This feature allows the user to output multiple adjacent cells by giving a lower bound and an upper bound.
 After that, each of the cells "dumped" are then wiped and reset to their default value (0).
 An example of cell dumping: **\*0^6** will output the contents of cells 0 through 6, then wipe the contents. **Note: Cell dumping only works for cells 0-9.**